FRACTIONAL CRO · MARYLAND-BASED, NATIONWIDE · $0→$200M

 Direct Answer

 A Chief Revenue Officer (CRO) spends roughly 60% of any given day in forecast and pipeline inspection, 20% on cross-functional alignment between Sales, Marketing, CS, and RevOps, and the remaining 20% on talent, deal escalation, and CEO/board prep.
-The job is not "drive growth" theater — it is a forecast-credibility role measured weekly against CFO cash models and quarterly against the board pack, with median SaaS CRO tenure of just 18-22 months per Harper Hewes 2026 when that credibility breaks.
+The job is not "grow revenue" theater - it is a forecast-credibility role measured weekly against CFO cash models and quarterly against the board pack, with median SaaS CRO tenure of just 18-22 months per Harper Hewes 2026 when that credibility breaks.

 1. The CRO Operating Cadence (What Actually Fills the Calendar)